 QQI accepts applications for the validation of education and training programmes.
 To be considered for validation by QQI, programmes must be developed in relation to QQI policies and criteria.

 See the further reading panel on the right of this page for information on different classes of programmes.

 Providers without an existing relationship with QQI who wish to offer QQI approved programme must first apply for initial access to validation.
 There are several prerequisites that must be meet before initial access applications are considered.
 More information on this process is available on our Initial Access to Programme Validation page here.

 Validation Policies and Criteria

-Commencement of the New Policies and Criteria
+Transition into New Policies and Criteria

 Validation of New Programmes

-Revalidation (see unit 13 of Core Policies and Criteria for the Validation by QQI of Programmes of Education and Training (2016) is validation by QQI of a programme that has emerged or evolved from a programme that had been previously validated by QQI.
-Revalidation is required for any programme that is to continue to enrol learners following expiry of the duration of enrolment (typically five years).
+Revalidation is QQI’s process of validating a programme that has emerged or evolved from a programme that had been previously validated by QQI.
+This process is required for any programme that is to continue to enrol learners following expiry of the duration of enrolment (typically five years).

 Review and Withdrawal of Validation by QQI

 Information about making an appeal against refusal or withdrawal of validation is available on our Appeals page here.
 Information about QQI's complaint's procedure can be found here.